seemadhungana/ViT-Presentation/README.md

 Meanwhile, **Transformers** revolutionized NLP through pure self-attention, scaling to 100B+ parameters with massive pre-training (BERT, GPT).

-**The Vision Transformer paper asks:** Can we apply a standard Transformer directly to images with minimal modifications?
-Could pure attention—without convolutions—match or exceed CNNs?
+**Can we apply a standard Transformer directly to images with minimal modifications and could pure attention (without convolutions) match or exceed CNNs?**

 ### The Approach